MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-connectivity.md

 ### Azure

 - If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 - Create a [web app](https://docs.microsoft.com/vsts/build-release/apps/cd/azure/aspnet-core-to-azure-webapp?view=vsts&tabs=vsts) in Azure.
-Make note of the web app URL, because you'll need it in the  solution.
+Make note of the web app URL because you'll need it in the solution.

 ### Azure Stack Hub

 An Azure OEM/hardware partner can deploy a production Azure Stack Hub, and all users can deploy an Azure Stack Development Kit (ASDK).

-- Use your production Azure Stack Hub or deploy the Azure Stack Development Kit from https://github.com/mattmcspirit/azurestack/blob/master/deployment/ConfigASDK.ps1.
+- Use your production Azure Stack Hub or deploy the ASDK from https://github.com/mattmcspirit/azurestack/blob/master/deployment/ConfigASDK.ps1.
    >[!Note]
    >Deploying the ASDK can take up to 7 hours, so plan accordingly.